mimo2025/gitsmarttest/README.md

 5. Add your personal repo as the new remote:
     -   `git remote add origin https://github.com/<your-github-username>/<your-repo-name>.git`
     -   `git push origin main`

-6. Set up GitHub Pages.
+### Features to Complete:
+- 	Add your name, year, and major.
+-   Add your GitHub and LinkedIn profiles.
+-   Add a photo of yourself.
+-   Optionally, list some projects or technical skills to showcase on your portfolio.

+### GitHub Pages Set Up:
 -   Go to your repository on GitHub.
 -   Navigate to the Settings tab.
 -   Scroll down to the GitHub Pages section.
 -   Under “Source,” select main branch and click Save.
 -   Your website will be live at: `https://<your-github-username>.github.io/<your-repo-name>/` within a few minutes.

-### Features to Complete:
-- 	Add your name, year, and major.
--   Add your GitHub and LinkedIn profiles.
--   Add a photo of yourself.
--   Optionally, list some projects or technical skills to showcase on your portfolio.